-- Once a near miss occurs, report it immediately to your supervisor, security, human resources, or the Compliance Director.
+- Once a near miss occurs, report it immediately to your supervisor, security, or human resources.
 The potential for such incidents exists all over the workplace, so ALL employees must help identify them. - If the near miss is a result of an unsafe condition, don't continue to work under that condition until the problem has been corrected and your supervisor gives the okay to proceed. - If the incident is a result of unsafe acts, be certain that everyone involved has been alerted to their actions before they continue with the job.